jlmc/spring-boot-tipps/docs/CORS.md

 A Simple requisitions have the following restrictions:

-- One of the allowed methods:
+1. One of the allowed methods:

     - GET
     - HEAD
     - POST

-- Some HTTP Header also define if the requisition is simple or not.
+2. Some HTTP Header also define if the requisition is simple or not.
 If we add to the HTTP Request any Header that is not in the following list the Request **is no longer** a **simple request**:

     - Accept
     - Accept-Language
     - Content-Language
     - Content-Type (but note the additional requirements below)
     - DPR
     - Downlink
     - Save-Data
     - Viewport-Width
     - Width

-- The only allowed values for the Content-Type header are in the following list (even if it's a GET, HEAD, or POST request).
-For example if we use the header 'Content-Type: application/json' then the requisition is not a simple request, no matter the wich Http verb we use.
+3. The only allowed values for the Content-Type header are in the following list (even if it's a GET, HEAD, or POST request).
+For example if we use the header `Content-Type: application/json` then the requisition is not a simple request, no matter the wich Http verb we use.

     - application/x-www-form-urlencoded
     - multipart/form-data
     - text/plain

 ### Simple Request flow: